JSTOR-Labs/plant-humanities/docs/cinnamon.md

 	center="7.792820, 80.750146"
 	zoom="7.6">

 The Dutch made even stronger, concerted efforts to get a hold on cinnamon.
 They already signed a treaty with the king of Kandy in 1638, hoping this would give them a share of of the cinnamon trade, which was still dominated by the Portuguese at the time.
+The Portuguese were defeated in Colombo in 1656 and Jaffnapatnam in 1658.
+The Dutch now controlled many coastal areas

 About cinnamon harvesting
 <param ve-image